qunfengdong/BLCA/README.md

 We implemented the above algorithm as a simple python script here.

 ## Update
+* **July 8 2019** Minor update of 2.blca_main.py to fix clusto's compatibility issue with blast 2.9.0.
 * **June 3 2019** Minor update of 2.blca_main.py to fix the hidden 100% confidence score bug.
 * **May 9 2019** Minor update to 1.subset_db_gg.py to include a new function to extract only sequences with full taxonomy information.
 * **Feb 26 2019 update** One utility script (generate_abundance_table.py) for merging multiple BLCA output is available in the utils folder.